James MacLaine: Highwayman

 By his own account, Maclaine embarked on his career of crime about six months after his wife's death.
 At his interrogation he was encouraged to lay evidence against his accomplices, and at his trial he sought to lay a good deal of the blame for his course of life upon Plunkett (who was never caught or tried), so his narrative may not be entirely accurate.
 He claimed that Plunkett, a fellow-Irishman, had led him to believe he had travelled abroad, and persuaded Maclaine to employ him in his household and to lend him £100, part of which was paid back sporadically.
 Maclaine explained his melancholy to Plunkett as his money was running out, and Plunkett replied,"Honey, I thought, Maclean, thou hadst Spirit and Resolution, with some Knowledge of the World.
 A brave Man cannot want; he has a Right to live, and need not want the Conveniencies of Life, while the dull, plodding, busy Knaves carry Cash in their Pockets.
 We must draw upon them to supply our Wants, there need only Impudence, and getting the better of a few silly Scruples; there is scarce Courage necessary, all we have to deal with are such mere Poltroons."

-Accordingly, Plunkett and Mclaine joined together and went on the road as highwaymen, agreeing to share the spoils equally.
+Accordingly, Plunkett and Mclaine joined and went on the road as highwaymen, agreeing to share the spoils equally.
 They wore Venetian masks to cover their faces.
 Their first enterprise was on Hounslow Heath, where they held up a grazier coming away from Smithfield Market, and relieved him of £60.
 This was so successful that they decided to continue, and their next action was to hold up a coach on the road coming into London from St Albans.
 They approached on horseback from either side with pistols drawn.
 Maclaine said he was so nervous that it was left to Plunkett to call out the demands.
 Plunkett began to upbraid him for his lack of courage, and Maclaine cried out "He needs must whom the devil drives.
 I am over shoes and must over boots."

 Afterwards, to prove himself, Maclaine alone held up a gentleman on horseback in Hyde Park and relieved him of his money and his watch.
 They committed around 20 highway robberies in six months, often in the then-relatively untamed Hyde Park: their victims included Sir Thomas Robinson of Vienna, and Mrs Talbot.
 Maclaine was only once in fear of being discovered.
 To allay suspicion he stayed awhile with his brother in Holland, giving him a false account of his means of living, and was introduced to polite dancing assemblies, where various purses and watches went missing.